Q: What is Community Collaboration for Children’s Success?

 A: The Community Collaboration for Children’s Success (CCCS) initiative aims to produce better outcomes for children in San Mateo County by identifying barriers to success and interventions in high-need neighborhoods.

-The planning process works with youth and families who live in selected neighborhoods to understand barriers to and opportunities for children’s success in San Mateo County.
-Strategies and interventions will address opportunities and issues prioritized by community members and neighborhood residents.
-Through the process, community members will create community plans prioritizing strategies to support youth success.
-CCCS will continue after the planning process concludes, supporting the implementation of the neighborhood plans developed through the planning process.
+The planning process works with youth and families who live in selected neighborhoods to identify strategies and interventions to address issues prioritized by community members.
+Through the process, community members will create community plans that prioritize strategies to support youth success.
+Once the planning process is complete, the CCCS initiative will continue by supporting the implementation of the neighborhood plans.

 Q: What is the origin of this initiative?

-A: County leaders realized that a large portion of youth clients in high-intensity programs such as Juvenile Probation, Child Welfare and Behavioral Health and Recovery programs were coming from a few neighborhoods in the County.
-The leaders recognized that a place-based effort was needed to understand the particular needs and challenges in the communities where youth and families lived.
+A: County leaders identified that a large portion of youth clients in high-intensity programs such as Juvenile Probation, Child Welfare and Behavioral Health and Recovery programs were coming from a few neighborhoods in the County.
+The leaders recognized that a place-based effort would help understand the particular needs and challenges in the communities where youth and families lived.
 The planning process works directly with youth and the caregivers of young children to identify challenges and to craft solutions that will better support children and youth in these neighborhoods and throughout the County.
-The project’s long-term goals are to achieve better outcomes for children and support youth success.
+The initiative’s long-term goals are to achieve better outcomes for children and and youth and help prevent the circumstances that limit young people’s ability to succeed.

 Q: Where and when will the planning process take place?

-Q: What are the deliverables or products of the planning process?
+Q: What are the deliverables or products of the CCCS planning process?

 A: At the end of the planning process, each of the four focus neighborhoods will have a 4-5-year plan to support children’s success.
 Each plan will include: